talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 * Tasks which have completed will have pending commits.
 These will need to be identified and cancelled.

+#### Entire application failure before any task commit

+Data is left on local systems, in the temporary directories.

+#### Entire application failure after one or more task commits, before job commit

+* A multipart PUT request will be outstanding for every pending write.
+* A temporary directory in HDFS will list all known pending requests.

 #### Overall Resilience